conan-io/tribe/design/003-codebase-python.md

 version installed is Python 3.7](https://wiki.debian.org/Python).
 Ubuntu 18.04 (April 2018) already included Python 3.6.

-Conan will drop support for Python versions 12 months **after** their official EOL date, that is, it will continue testing and supporting one year and a half beyond that date.
+Conan will drop support for Python versions 12 months **after** their official EOL date, that is, it will continue testing and supporting one year beyond that date.
 When one version support becomes deprecated, the next Python version will be used as the minimum tested and supported one.